Diabetes Mellitus Type 1 In Adults

 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Blood glucose test: Caregivers will check your blood sugar level at least 3 times each day.
+- Blood glucose test: Healthcare providers will check your blood sugar level at least 3 times each day.
 This is usually done before meals and at bedtime.
 Your blood is tested in a glucose monitor.

 - Random blood glucose test: This test may be done any time of the day.
 A blood sample will be tested for the amount of sugar it contains.